 White-billed Crow

-They are usually found in small family groups, foraging on trees on insects and fruits.
+They are usually found in small family groups, foraging on trees insects, and fruits.

 Description

-The White-billed Crow has alarge head with a deep and curved pale ivory colored bill with a darker tip.
+The White-billed Crows have a large head with a deep and curved pale ivory-colored bill with a darker tip.

-The plumage is glossy black with a purple gloss and a greenish-purple gloss to the head.
+The plumage is glossy black with a purple gloss and a greenish-purple gloss on the head.

 The eyes are light grey or white in the adults.